-- Citibank NA, which provides custodian services for the Company's non-UK assets and most of the Company's UK assets - HSBC Bank plc, which provides custodian services for certain UK assets
+- Citibank NA, which provides custodian services for the Company's non-UK assets and most of the Company's UK assets - HSBC Bank plc, which provides the Company with banking services.

-Under an Agency Agreement, Citibank NA also provides the Company with a securities lending service which operates for the benefit of certain of the Company's unit-linked funds within strictly defined parameters.
+Under an Agency Agreement, Citibank NA also provides the Company with a securities lending service which operates for the benefit of certain unit-linked funds of the Company within strictly defined parameters.

-The following significant services are provided to the Company by other companies within the Legal & General Group:
+The following significant services are provided to the Company by other companies within the L&G Group: